KhaledSaleh122/Accommodation-Booking-Platform/README.md

     - `400 Bad Request`: The request is invalid, possibly due to missing or incorrect fields.
     - `401 Unauthorized`: The user is not authenticated.
     - `403 Forbidden`: The user is not authorized to perform this action.
+    - `409 Conflict`: A city with this name already exists in the country or this post office exists in a city.

 - **Retrieve Cities**:
   - **Filtered List**: `GET /api/v1/cities`